Anatomy of a Design Team

 This document is broken into three sections: Project Setup, Team Member Setup and Pipeline Overview.
 Project Setup is for the project administrator.
 Although the information is useful for all members, only the Project administrator needs to take the steps in that section.

 In this setup, we are going to use the standard 3ds Max Project Folder.
 By default, Max has a basic file structure for a project that separates and organizes the types of files used in a project.
 To get started with this, the administrator of the project should create a new Project Folder.
 To set this up in 3ds Max 2018, click File > Set Project Folder and browse to a new folder on your system.
-You should choose a folder path that will exist on all member’s computers.
+You should choose a folder path that will exist on all member’s computers (as this will save hassle if non-relative paths are used on any assets).
 In this example, I’m creating a folder at C:\3dsmax\vault\myproject.
 (You may want to use a folder name that describes your project like “de_mapcore” or “bm_xenland”.
 For some a project might represent a single level where for others a project might represent an entire game.)

 Once you let Max create this folder, Max will auto-generate a set of subfolders that are common to all Max projects.
 Among the folders will be these key folders: